yanuaraudi/gamescope-portable/readme.md

 # Gamescope Portable

-I Originally made this because there's no Gamescope repo for my Pop!_OS 22.04 that i can use, there are some but they're also outdated.
+I Originally made this because there's no Gamescope repo for my Pop!_OS 22.04 that i can use.
+There are some but they're outdated.
 I use Gamescope mainly just for Wayland Compositor to run Waydroid on it.
 Since i use NVIDIA Graphics Card, i much prefer to run Waydroid on X11 (Xorg) instead of using Wayland directly

 ## Features
 - Built inside Docker (Arch Linux) means that the final binaries are not tied to the host system.